Monsters in Dungeons & Dragons: Reception

-The Blood War has been given various causes across different game books.
-Fiendish Codex I: Hordes of the Abyss attributes it to an offshoot of the primordial battles between law and chaos, continued out of violent and sadistic stubbornness.
-Fiendish Codex II: Tyrants of the Nine Hells depicts Asmodeus as a formerly angelic being tasked with fighting an eternal war against the demons.
-When he and his followers take on demonic traits to better combat their foes, these angels, now deemed devils, are either exiled to or granted (depending on perspective) their own plane, where they fight the Blood War without disturbing the primordial lords of order.
-This is depicted as possibly being self-serving historical revisionism.
-The Guide to Hell instead portrays the Blood War as a distraction by Asmodeus to hide his true goal of usurping divine power and reshaping the multiverse.
-Later official materials claim Asmodeus possesses a piece of the pure elemental chaos Tharizdun used to create the Abyss.
-The demons are drawn to this and seek to reclaim it.

 Tarrasque

 The tarrasque is a gigantic lizard-like creature which exists only to eat, kill, and destroy, "the most dreaded monster native to the Prime Material plane".
 The tarrasque was introduced in 1983 in the Monster Manual II, in the first edition of Advanced Dungeons & Dragons.
 It is very loosely based upon the French legend of the tarasque.

 It is very large, 50 ft tall and 70 ft long, and has a Tyrannosaurus rex–like form, although it is much more broad and muscular, with a differently shaped head, and with larger and more developed front arms.
 It has brown skin, with scabs and warts and bits of encrusted dung all over it which are grey in color.
 Protecting its back and tail is a thick, glossy caramel-colored shell or carapace.
 It has spikes coming from its chin, the sides of the mouth, the underside of its neck, the elbows of its front arms, and its shell.
 The creature also has two horns projecting forwards from the top of its head.

 The tarrasque's skin is very hard and thick, and provides excellent armor.
 It is immune or resistant to most offensive magic, and regenerates damage quickly.

 The second edition of the game included rules for extracting treasure from the creature's carcass.
 In the Spelljammer series, the accessory Practical Planetology suggests the tarrasques originate from the planet Falx.
 Several hundred tarrasques live there, where they feed upon the native Imbul, a lizard-like creature.
 In the 4th edition of the game, the tarrasque is listed as an "abomination" and classed as a "Gargantuan elemental magical beast"—a living engine of death and destruction created by a primordial race for use as a weapon against the gods.